mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Void an authorization.

-The authorization id will be read from the payment transactions.
+If not provided authorization id will be read from the payment transactions.

+#### Connector Workflow
+1. The connector receives the request that includes:
+    - authorization_id(optional) - the authorization id to be captured.
+2. If not provided in the request the authorization_id will be read from the payment transactions and [PayPal api](https://developer.paypal.com/docs/api/payments/v2/#authorizations_void) will be triggered with the id.
+3. The connector updates commercetools payment object and adds a transaction to it.
+Transaction data depend on the PayPal response.

 **_Endpoint:_**